kira133k/Vehicle-Efficiency-Monitoring-System/README.md

 ## Key Features

-- Feature 1
-- Feature 2
+- TBD
-- Feature 3
+- TBD
--
+- TBD

 ## Operation
 Given the driving distance and assuming the test road is flat with no climbing, define the discrete vehicle speed as $$v$$  , and the driving time as $$t$$  .